xiix0/scam/README.md

-Q:	How many Harvard MBA's does it take to screw in a light bulb?
+Q:	How was Thomas J. Watson buried?
-A:	Just one.
-He grasps it firmly and the universe revolves around him.
+A:	9 edge down.